Gain access to personalized product screening, the best pricing, rewards, and more!

 Treatment

-Once you have pinpointed the areas the Gypsy Moth Caterpillar is most active, you can then move forward with applying treatment products.
-Make sure before you do handle any chemicals that you have on the necessary PPE in the form of safety gloves, protective eyewear, long-sleeved clothing and a particle mask.
+Once you have pinpointed the areas where the gypsy moth caterpillar is most active, you can then move forward with applying treatment products.
+Before you handle any pesticides, you will need to wear the proper personal protective equipment (PPE).

-By far the single most effective method of dealing with these unwanted visitors on your property is via insecticides.
-Our top recommendation for Gypsy Moth Caterpillars is Supreme IT Insecticide.
+By far, the most effective method of dealing with these unwanted visitors to your property is insecticides.
+Our top recommendation for gypsy moth caterpillars is Supreme IT Insecticide.

-Supreme IT is a broad-spectrum insecticide that is labeled for treating over 70 different pests, including Gypsy Moth Caterpillars.
-It also has a long residual effect that can continue to control pests for up to 90 days after application.
-Measure the square footage of your lawn to determine how much Supreme IT you need to cover the entire area.
-0.125 to 0.25 fl. oz. of Supreme IT with a gallon of water will treat 1,000 square feet.
+Supreme IT is a broad-spectrum insecticide that is labeled for treating over 70 different pests, including gypsy moth caterpillars and moths.
+Once applied, it will create a long residual effect that can continue to control pests for up to 90 days after application.

 Prevention